raspberryenvoie/piRa1n/README.md

 [Here](https://youtu.be/lqGb8SG-VII) is a demo of piRa1n.

 # Important notes
-- piRa1n only works on a Raspberry Pi 4!
-The other versions of the Raspberry Pi are not supported.
+- piRa1n only works on a Raspberry Pi 4, other versions of the RPi won't work.
 However, it works on a Banana Pi M2 Zero.
-- Make an [iCloud/iTunes backup](https://support.apple.com/en-us/HT203977) before jailbreaking, so that you can go back if something goes wrong.
+- Make an [iCloud/iTunes backup](https://support.apple.com/en-us/HT203977) before jailbreaking, so that you can go back if something goes wrong

 # Usage
 ### Parts list